angelarwyatt-create/analytics-portfolio/README.md

 # Analytics & Operations Portfolio

-This page links to selected analytics projects focused on transportation, logistics, and operational insights.
+This repository highlights analytics projects focused on transportation, logistics, and operational decision support.

+The projects use public freight datasets and Tableau dashboards to explore network flows, commodity dependencies, and strategic risk factors affecting rail freight operations.

 ## Projects